[IDEA → WIP] Decentralized & federated inventory management

 What we are planning here

-It should be focused on being used for events (that is with scheduling the uses and maybe having some special features like managing mandatory electrical safety checks), but should stay usable as a generic tools for associations and everyone else who frequently shares material with others and needs a tool for that.
+We are focusing events at first (that is with scheduling the uses and maybe having some special features like managing mandatory electrical safety checks).
+However, we want to keep it usable as a generic tools for associations and everyone else who frequently shares material with others and needs a tool for that.
+So we are looking for your feedback for other use-cases – tell us what you need!

 First of all, if you know a solution that might be worth a look, please reach out to us.
 We do not want to reinvent the wheel!